silkrow/silkfish/README.md

     ./silkfish <flag1> <option1> <flag2> <option2> ... <-fen> {fen_string}

-There're two main ways of using the engine.
+There're three main ways of using the engine.

 1. You pass in a ```-demo``` flag to make the engine play a full game with itself.
 2. You don't pass the ```-demo``` flag, so the engine will expect you to pass a ```-fen``` flag followed by a ```fen_string``` **at the very end of your command**, and the engine will output the evaluation for this FEN position, as well as the best move.
+3. You pass **No argument at all**, this will give you an UCI engine!

 Following are some examples of using the engine, with explanations,